DrewNaylor/thumbsget/thumbsget4web/readme.md

 # thumbsget4web

-This is a port of thumbsget to a webpage that uses JavaScript to show the thumbnails in the image box.
+This is a port of thumbsget to a webpage that uses JavaScript to show the thumbnails in the preview box.

 For now, it won't look very good until some CSS styling is done.